wwwaldo/monte-carlo/report.md

 This function satisfies Laplace's Equation, meaning we have a target value for $u(x,y)$.

-From this, we ran the above procedure to obtain values on the unit disk.
+From this, we ran the above procedure to obtain values on the unit disk, for different settings of $K$ and $h$.
 We could also calculate the values on that unit disk explictly.
-From this, we could then calculate the maximum absolute error.
+From this, we could then calculate the absolute error.

-These runs did not use coupling, and used constant steps for the random walks of length $0.001$.
+These runs did not use coupling, as it was found to vastly increase the errors involved.
+With coupling, as $K$ and $h^{-1}$ increased, the absolute error was found to converge to $1$ or $1.5$, so the method was discarded.
+Instead, all the following analysis uses complete random walks.

+Our random walks used steps with standard deviation $0.001$, with the same value being used for each value of $K$ and $h$.

 The results are listed in the table below.
 Each entry is the maximum absolute error obtained by running the algorithm